 Walls: Remember my motto of “Go Bold or Go Home”?
 Well… the walls were my “go bold” moment.
 I wanted to try two black accent walls, but my husband was so hesitant that I started to question myself.
 I even asked for people to vote on Instagram, and only 6 people voted black.
 Everyone else wanted me to go dark blue… but there was something in my gut that knew I had to do it… so I did.
 Black accent wall it is.

 I have zero regrets.
 I love it!
-It ending up working so well with the white tile surround on the tub.
+It ended up working so well with the white tile surround on the tub.

 Tub Surround: Honestly, I thought I was going to do the “weathered wood look” on the tub surround as well, but after sanding for 142 hours, I was dreading having to do more… Along comes my husband with the most brilliant idea.
 We took off the panels and wrapped the tub with barn wood we had out in our garage.
 I cannot take any credit for this project.
 I literally took my son to his football game with the oak paneling intact, and when I got home, it looked like this…